Guide to Kyoto's Nijo Castle

 What to See and Do at Nijo Castle

-- Explore Ninomaru Palace: Admire the beautiful and intricate wall and ceiling paintings and pay attention to the famous “nightingale floors”.
+Admire the beautiful and intricate wall and ceiling paintings and pay attention to the famous “nightingale floors”.
 These floors make a creaking noise when you walk on them.
 However, current historical sources do not clarify if this effect was intentional or not.
-Some theories believe this was probably a security mechanism against intruders since it’s impossible to walk without making a sound unless you were highly skilled and used to this place.
-But it seems that efforts to replicate the same effect with known construction techniques have been unsuccessful.
+Some theories believe this was probably a security mechanism against intruders since it’s impossible to walk without making a sound unless you are highly skilled and used to this place.
+However, it seems that efforts to replicate the same effect with known construction techniques have been unsuccessful.

 How to Get to Nijo Castle